precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

   - Remove `mapWriteDataFrom()` and `mapReadDataTo()` as custom timings were removed.
   - Remove `hasMesh()` and `hasData()` as there is no real usecase for them.
 All errors are unrecoverable.
   - Remove `hasToEvaluateSurrogateModel()` and `hasToEvaluateFineModel()` as they were stubs of a long-removed feature.
   - Remove `getMeshVertices()` and `getMeshVertexIDsFromPositions()`.
 This information is already known by the adapter.
-We docummented [strategies on how to handle this](couple-your-code-defining-mesh-connectivity.html) in adpters.
+We docummented [strategies on how to handle this](couple-your-code-defining-mesh-connectivity.html) in adapters.
   - Remove `isReadDataAvailable()` and `isWriteDataRequired()`.
 Due to time interpolation, writing generates samples in time, and reading is always possible between the current time and the end of the current time window.

 ### Add `relativeReadTime` for all read data calls